 Watch the Pecans.
 Ovens vary in temperature, and if you aren’t monitoring your oven temp with an oven thermometer, there’s a chance your oven will cook differently than mine.
 (I’ve used ovens that are 25-50 degrees above or below the temperature they’re set for, which can make a BIG difference in cooking.)
 If you get nervous about the pecans burning, you can add the pecans during the last 15 minutes of baking time.
 I’ve never had a problem with burning pecans, but be sure to keep an eye on them in case.

-Gluten Free Notes – Oats don’t contain wheat gluten, but because of farming and processing practices, they’re often cross contaminated with gluten.
+Gluten-Free?
+Stay Safe!
+Oats don’t contain wheat gluten, but because of farming and processing practices, they’re often cross contaminated with gluten.
 If you’re sensitive to gluten, be sure to buy certified gluten free oats.
-We like Bob’s Red Mill brand, Trader Joe’s brand, etc.
+We like Bob’s Red Mill brand, Trader Joe’s brand, and One Degree.

 ⭐ Don’t forget to leave a star rating and comment below when you make our Gluten-Free Pumpkin Granola recipe.
 I can’t wait to hear how it goes!Print

 Recipe & post updated August 2023 Originally posted December 2013.
 Check out some of our original photos below!